-In February 2011, the ETP Compensation Committee approved cash bonuses relating to the 2010 calendar year to Messrs.
-McCrea, Salinas, Mason and Powers of \$675,000, \$430,000, and \$425,000, respectively.
+In February 2011, the Compensation Committee approved cash bonuses relating to the 2010 calendar year to Messrs.
+McCrea, Salinas, Mason and Powers of \$675,000, \$430,000, \$430,000, and \$425,000, respectively.
 In approving the cash bonuses for Messrs.
-McCrea, Salinas, Mason and Powers, the ETP Compensation Committee took into account the achievement by the Partnership of 100% of its internal EBITDA budget for 2010 of \$1.5 billion as well as the individual performances of these individuals with respect to promoting ETP's financial, strategic and operating objectives for 2010.
-With respect to individual performances of these four executive officers, the ETP Compensation Committee noted the extraordinary individual performance of Mr. McCrea with respect to the successful development of several significant internal growth projects as described in more detail below under the caption "-Equity Awards."
-With respect to Mr. Salinas, the ETP Compensation Committee took note of his key roles during 2010 in (i) coordinating the successful offerings of ETP Common Units that collectively raised approximately \$1.15 billion in net proceeds during 2010, (ii) orchestrating the successful offering of \$1.8 billion of senior notes by ETE in the connection with a refinancing of ETE's existing debt and (iii) effectively managing the financial reporting function for ETE and ETP.
-With respect to Mr. Mason, the ETP Compensation Committee took note of his key roles in (i) structuring and negotiating the sale of a 49.9% interest in Midcontinent Express from ETP to ETE and then from ETE to Regency and the acquisition of a natural gas gathering company in North Louisiana, (ii) providing astute legal support to facilitate ETE's \$1.8 billion senior notes offering and ETP's issuance of \$1.15 billion of its common units and (iii) effectively managing the legal functions for ETE and ETP.
-With respect to Mr. Powers, the Compensation Committee took note of his effective management of the retail propane segment, which accounted for approximately 17% of our
+McCrea, Salinas, Mason and Powers, the Compensation Committee took into account the achievement by the Partnership of 100% of its internal EBITDA budget for 2010 of \$1.5 billion as well as the individual performances of these individuals with respect to promoting the Partnership's financial, strategic and operating objectives for 2010.
+With respect to individual performances of these four executive officers, the Compensation Committee noted the extraordinary individual performance of Mr. McCrea with respect to the successful development of several significant internal growth projects as described in more detail below under the caption "- Equity Awards."
+With respect to Mr. Salinas, the Compensation Committee took note of his key roles during 2010 in (i) coordinating the successful offerings of ETP common units that collectively raised approximately \$1.15 billion in net proceeds during 2010, (ii) orchestrating the successful offering of \$1.8 billion of senior notes by ETE in connection with a refinancing of ETE's existing debt and (iii) effectively managing the financial reporting function for ETE and ETP.
+With respect to Mr. Mason, the Compensation Committee took note of his key roles in (i) structuring and negotiating the sale of a 49.9% interest in Midcontinent Express from ETP to ETE and then from ETE to

+Regency, the acquisition by ETE of the general partner of Regency and the acquisition of a natural gas gathering company in north Louisiana, (ii) providing astute legal support to facilitate ETE's \$1.8 billion senior notes offering and ETP's issuance of \$1.15 billion of its common units and (iii) effectively managing the legal functions for ETE and ETP.
+With respect to Mr. Powers, the Compensation Committee took note of his effective management of the retail propane segment, which accounted for approximately 17% of our total consolidated operating income for 2010, despite challenges faced relating to unusual weather patterns and customer conservation measures.

-The ETP Compensation Committee determined not to award any cash bonuses to the named executive officers for the year ended December 31, 2009, based in part upon the recommendations of Mr. Warren, due to the failure of ETP to achieve 100% of its internal EBITDA budget for 2009, as well as the desire of management of ETP, including Mr. Warren, to improve the financial performance of ETP by avoiding the compensation expense otherwise associated with these annual bonuses.
+The Compensation Committee determined not to award any cash bonuses to the named executive officers for the year ended December 31, 2009, based in part upon the recommendation of Mr. Warren, due to the failure of the Partnership to achieve 100% of its internal EBITDA budget for 2009 as well as the desire of the senior management of the Partnership, including Mr. Warren, to improve the financial performance of the Partnership by avoiding the compensation expense otherwise associated with these annual bonuses.